Levelling-up and Regeneration Act 2023

 The Levelling-up and Regeneration Act 2023 (c.
 55) is an act of the Parliament of the United Kingdom.

 The act is said to "speed up the planning system, hold developers to account, cut bureaucracy, and encourage more councils to put in place plans to enable the building of new homes" by the government.
-This is said by the government to transform town centres by "giving councils the powers to work directly with landlords to bring empty buildings back into use by local businesses and community groups, breathing life back into empty high streets".
+The government said this would "transform town centres by giving councils the powers to work directly with landlords to bring empty buildings back into use by local businesses and community groups, breathing life back into empty high streets".

-The act was opposed to by a large amount of local government who said it would undermine regional and local leaders.
-The act also relaxed the blanket ban to onshore wind farms.
-The act introduced a requirement of planning permission for short term lets.
-The latter was to reduce the "scourge" of second homes.
+Aspects of the act were opposed by many members of local government, who said it would undermine regional and local leaders.
+The act also relaxed the blanket ban on onshore wind farms which had been introduced in 2015.
+The act introduced a requirement of planning permission for short-term lets, to reduce the "scourge" of second homes.